npcOptimize the performance of your FiveM and RedM scripts

 Are you experiencing lag issues on your RedM or FiveM server?

 In this article, we’ll provide you with practical tips to effectively optimize your scripts for FiveM and RedM, ensuring that your server runs smoothly.
-If you’re developing on RedM, we highly recommend the JO Library library.
+If you’re developing on RedM, we highly recommend the Jo Library library.
 It’s an excellent tool to optimize your scripts easily with modules such as "Me" and "Timeout".

 Avoiding Heavy Loops